Top 5 Student Loan Forgiveness Programs for Nurses

 Additional Loan Forgiveness Programs for APRNs

-Beyond the options we've listed here, there are additional loan forgiveness programs for advanced practice nurses, including nurse practitioners, certified midwives, certified registered nurse anesthetists, and nurse educators.
+Beyond the options we've listed here, there are loan forgiveness programs that are specific for advanced practice nurses only, including nurse practitioners, certified midwives, certified registered nurse anesthetists, and nurse educators.

 And for nurses who don't qualify for loan forgiveness, refinancing your student loans to a lower interest rate may be an option.
 The new loan replaces your old one, leaving you with a lower payment and/or a shorter payoff time frame.
 You can learn more about refinancing in our guide to refinancing nursing school student loan debt.

 Pros and Cons of Student Loan Forgiveness Programs

 While student loan forgiveness programs sound incredible at first glance--and for many individuals say they can be life-changing--they do warrant consideration over the pros and cons.

 Relying on a student loan forgiveness program for your nursing education may not always be the best route for you, depending on your individual situation.

 Some of the pros of using a student loan forgiveness program can include:

 - Full loan forgiveness